Destiny

 The Way

 You dream of a clean flare into the black.
+You burn your years like fuel.
 But comets do not escape; they disintegrate.
-The tail you mistake for velocity is your own substance, bleeding out into the endless dark.
-Then the pull returns – faint, directional, dressed in coincidence.
+The tail you call speed is your own substance, bleeding away.
+Then the pull returns, not as a summons but as a tilt.
+A familiar pressure in an unfamiliar day.
 You explain it as habit, the residual gravity of what you left behind.
 You change heading and the pull adjusts.
 You change again.
 It waits.
 One morning you wake in a city that hums at the exact frequency of the one you fled.
 The fire quiets, and a distance opens – close enough to hold you, far enough to survive the holding.
-The only orbit that neither scatters you nor burns you down.
+The only orbit that neither scatters you nor consumes you: a fall that keeps missing.
 The centre you keep fleeing is the only thing that holds your shape.

 The Shadow

 His mother held the long ellipse for years.
 He was eleven when she stopped correcting course and let the centre take her.
 He watched her fall inwards until the light swallowed her whole.
 The Free swore his vow in the silence she left behind.
 Now he breaks orbit at every chance.
 Each city briefer than the last; each lover's name hurled into the dark behind him.
-The pull weakens; he calls it progress.
-The pull vanishes; he calls it victory.
+The pull weakens; the numbness feels like progress.
+The pull vanishes; the cold feels like victory.
 But without gravity to answer to, a body forgets its outline.
 The forgetting begins at the edges.
 His sister's name.
 Then his mother's voice.
 Then the reason he left.
-One morning he reaches for the vow and finds only momentum: a velocity that has outrun the mass that launched it.
+One morning he reaches for the vow and finds only momentum: speed with no memory of what launched it.
 She fell inwards, consumed by light.
 He hurled himself outwards, freezing long before the dark could swallow him. ❖ The Constant held the long ellipse for decades, burning just enough to keep herself whole.
 She is tired – not of the centre, but of the distance.
 One morning the equations that were freedom become arithmetic.
 She stops choosing; she stops correcting.
 The orbit tightens – each pass closer, each pass faster, until orbit becomes descent.
 She is too close.
-The gravity separates the self that stayed from the self that circled.
-Between them, the life she spent decades making stretches thin as light – and tears.
-She shatters into a ring of dust around what she once called home.
-Each fragment still orbiting what tore it apart – too broken to land, too faithful to leave.
+The pull tears her in two: the self that finally came home, and the self that never stopped circling.
+Between them, the life she spent decades making stretches to a thread of light – then snaps.
+She shatters into a ring of dust around what she once called home: too broken to land, too faithful to leave.

 The Cut